 Click Column Header to Sort.

-Perform a wide range of clerical, secretarial and general office duties including those of a confidential nature.
+The Office of the Provost values sound judgment, the ability to prioritize responsibilities effectively, and a positive team-player approach to work and the University partners we serve.
+The Administrative Aide II performs a wide range of clerical, secretarial and general office duties including those of a confidential nature.
 Prioritize office activities and delegate work to student and/or casual employees.
-Respond to inquiries displaying a comprehensive knowledge of the office's activities, policies and programs.
+May act as work leader to junior clerical support staff.
+Respond to inquiries displaying a comprehensive knowledge of the department's activities, policies and programs.
 Interact with the general public as NYU liaison and with University personnel including those at the senior level to resolve issues and problems.
 Customize and/or compose letters on own initiative or in response to requests for information.
 Perform general word processing duties utilizing intermediate to advanced-level functions.
 Modify and/or create databases and complex spreadsheets.
 Monitor complex department budgets and/or grants.